cicwi/acquisition-geometry-specification/README.md

 <img src="images/parallel.png" width="600px" />
 </p>

-The parallel geometry defines a parallel beam setup where the object is rotated along the physical z-axis.
+The parallel geometry defines a parallel beam setup where the object is rotated around the physical z-axis.

 - (optional) `angles`: a explicit list of floating point numbers.
 The rotation angle for each projection.
 If `angles` is not defined, then it is assumed to be a list of equidistant angles in the interval `[0, pi)`.

-### Cone-beam
+### Circular cone-beam

 <p align="center">
 <img src="images/cone-beam.png" width="600px" />
 </p>

-The cone-beam geometry defines a parallel beam setup where the object is rotated along the physical z-axis.
+The circular cone-beam geometry defines a cone beam setup where the object is rotated around the physical z-axis.

 ## Volume